jeuneseven/BidoneDemo/README.md

 # BidoneDemo

-A SwiftUI meal recipe browsing app built with **MVI (Model-View-Intent)** architecture, demonstrating clean code practices, comprehensive testing, and modern iOS development techniques.
+A SwiftUI meal recipe browser built with **MVI (Model-View-Intent)** architecture.
+This project started as a technical assessment and has evolved into a playground for exploring modern iOS patterns — particularly state management, offline strategies, and architectural trade-offs in enterprise-grade applications.

 <p align="center">
   <img src="fastlane/screenshots/en-US/iPhone 17 Pro-01_Categories.png" width="200" />